domonkoss/ceudsd/seminar/3-sql/README.md

 FROM countries
 INNER JOIN currencies
 USING (country_code)
-WHERE region = '"North America"'
+WHERE region = 'North America'
 ORDER BY region;
 ```